 - local authority teams such as social services, benefits agencies and council tax; and

 - relevant statutory agencies such as Department for Work and Pensions and HMRC; and to comply with a legal requirement.

 We only allow our service providers to handle your personal information if we are satisfied they take appropriate measures to protect your personal information.
 We also impose contractual obligations on service providers to ensure they can only use your personal information to provide services to us and to you.
-We may also share personal information with external auditors, for example in relation to ISO (International Organisation for Standards) or Investors in People accreditation and the audit of our accounts.
+We may also share personal information with external auditors, for example in relation to ISO (International Organisation for Standardization) or Investors in People accreditation and the audit of our accounts.

 We may disclose and exchange information with law enforcement agencies and regulatory bodies to comply with our legal and regulatory obligations.